Information for University of Sheffield Scholarships holders

 Downgrading from PhD to MPhil

-Please be aware that if you downgrade from a doctoral-level qualification, e.g. PhD/EngD, to an MPhil, either voluntarily or as a result of a failed Confirmation Review, your scholarship award will be reduced in length in line with the normal registration period for MPhil, i.e. to two years, or to the point of thesis submission, whichever is soonest.
-If this happens beyond the end of the normal period of registration, you may be asked to repay any overpayment that has already been made.
+If a student downgrades from a doctoral-level qualification, e.g. PhD/EngD, to an MPhil, either voluntarily or as a result of a failed Confirmation Review, the scholarship award will be reduced in length in line with the normal registration period for MPhil, i.e. to two years, or to the point of thesis submission, whichever is soonest.
+If this happens beyond the end of the normal period of MPhil registration, the studentship will be terminated at the point of the downgrade.

 University expectations